oyurdakul/pesgm23/README.md

 This online companion contains
 1. [The historical dispatch levels](#empirical-records-of-storage-dispatch-decisions) of storage resources bidding in the Australian National Electricity Market over a select group of days.
-These details, along with price forecast errors were sourced from the AEMO NEMWeb data repository ( https://nemweb.com.au/ ) using the data extraction and analysis packages NEMOSIS ( https://github.com/UNSW-CEEM/NEMOSIS ) and NEMSEER ( https://github.com/UNSW-CEEM/NEMSEER ).
+These details, along with price errors were sourced from the AEMO NEMWeb data repository ( https://nemweb.com.au/ ) using the data extraction and analysis packages NEMOSIS ( https://github.com/UNSW-CEEM/NEMOSIS ) and NEMSEER ( https://github.com/UNSW-CEEM/NEMSEER ).
-2. [Statistical test results](#statistical-test-results-on-forecast-errors) on the distribution of the pre-dispatch price forecast errors for different look-ahead periods
+2. [Statistical test results](#statistical-test-results-on-forecast-errors) on the distribution of the pre-dispatch price errors for different look-ahead periods
 3. The [source code](/model), [input data](/input_files), and the [results](/solution_files) of the numerical studies presented in the publication

 ## Empirical records of storage dispatch decisions